chicager/School_21/5 - cub3D/README.md

 The config file has protection for incorrect data.

-Example of a valid config file:
+Example of a valid config file:<br/>
 <img src="conf.png" alt="valid configuration file"/>

 ### Make a Screenshot